sopra-fs24-group-35/sopra-fs24-group-35-server/README.md

 ## Roadmap
 Features which still need to be implemented:
 -   At the moment it is not possible for the user to change their avatars after they have chosen one at registration.
-You could implement one in the userService and userController.
+You could implement one in the [userService] and [userController].
 -   At the moment there is only one map to play on.
 The board game Risk has more.
 You could implement them in server.
 -   Refactoring.
 Lots of things are hard coded in the gameServer file which is why it is our biggest file.
 You could try to refactor it into smaller packages or even into a different file.